wp-plugins/geshi-source-colorer/readme.txt

 <li>keywordcase           : sets all keywords to lower or upper case.
 An empty value leaves the code untouched [allowed values: upper | lower | ""]</li>
 <li>id                    : set the unique ID of the code block [allowed values: every string, default value: geshisourcecolorer-MD5 hash of the source] </li>
 <li>style                 : sets the style of the code.
 If this option is not set, the plugin tries to find a style which is named with the language name (lower-case).
 If the style is not found, it uses the default style</li>
+<li>tab                   : sets the information, which code blocks should be collected in one container.
+The option value of this field is a class name and a name, which is shown in the item [allowed value: string value in this structure "classname tabtext"]</li>
 <li>lol                   : name of the source code that is shown within the list of listing (if this flag isn't set or empty, the code is not shown on the list) [allowed values: string value]</li>
 <li>lolhead               : shows the name, which is set by the list of listing option [allowed values: true | false]</li>
 <li>toolbar_blankwindow   : this option enables / disables the button for creating a text window with the source code [allowed values: true | false] </li>